julian0112/Insurance-ML-Regression-Models/README.md

 </div>

 <h2>Next Steps and Improvements</h2>
-We could investigate better ways to normalize the data for the target value and try other regression models such as RD Regression, Bayesian Ridge or XGBoost.
+We could investigate better ways to normalize the data for the target value and try other regression models such as ARD Regression, Bayesian Ridge or XGBoost.